A Systematic Study of Cross-Layer KV Sharing for Efficient LLM Inference

 More recently, several methods are proposed in which the KVs are computed only at a subset of transformer layers and shared to the other layers, such as LCKV \cite{wu-tu-2024-layer}, YOCO \cite{sun2024you} and CLA \cite{brandon2024reducing}.
 These methods not only significantly reduce memory consumption but also improve inference speed, while preserving the performance of LLMs in language modeling and downstream tasks.
 However, while all these methods are based on the idea of cross-layer KV sharing, they differ significantly in how the sharing is done.

 In this study, we consider a unified framework for cross-layer KV sharing, of which LCKV, CLA, and YOCO can be seen as special configurations.
 We then empirically test all the configurations of the framework, including several novel ones that have never been considered in previous work.
-Our experiments show that all the configurations can achieve significantly higher throughput than the standard transformer when the prompt is short, but the throughput of the configurations that compute the KVs at the top layers degrades dramatically when the prompt is long.
-On the other hand, while the performance of most configurations is comparable with that of the standard transformer when only half of the layers rely on the KVs computed by the other layers, it is the configurations that compute the KVs at bottom layers whose performance degrades the most when more layers become reliant on the other layers for the KVs.
-We hope our framework and empirical studies would help users interested in cross-layer KV sharing to choose methods and configurations according to their throughput and performance requirements.
+Our experiments show that, with respect to throughput, all the configurations can achieve significantly higher throughput than the standard transformer when the prompt is short; but when the prompt is long, the throughput of the configurations that compute the KVs at the top layers degrades dramatically.
+With respect to performance, when only half of the layers rely on the KVs computed by the other layers, the performance of most configurations is comparable with that of the standard transformer; when more layers become reliant on the other layers for the KVs, the configurations that compute the KVs at the bottom layers suffer the greatest performance degradation.
+We hope our framework and empirical studies would help users interested in cross-layer KV sharing to make more informed choices of methods and configurations according to their throughput and performance requirements.
 Our code is available at \url{https://github.com/whyNLP/LCKV}.